Skip to content Skip to footer navigation

 Be inspired to add more nutritious veg, grains and pulses to your diet.

-5. Easy-to-make, low-fuss healthier meals from scratch
+5. You can make low-fuss healthier meals from scratch

-If you're looking to eat less meat to reduce the impact your diet has on the environment, or you just want to increase the nutrients in your diet, a slow cooker will be your new best friend.
-The style of foods it cooks low and slow to perfection – curries, soups, stews, casseroles etc. – are perfect for bulking out with extra nutritious (and cheap!) legumes, beans and pulses.
+The style of foods it cooks low and slow to perfection – curries, soups, stews, casseroles – are perfect for bulking out with extra nutritious (and cheap!) legumes, beans and pulses.
 Or you can ditch the meat completely.

 You could slow cook carrots with lentils and spices to make a soup, for example, or slow cook tinned kidney beans and black beans with a range of vegetables, spices, stock and tinned tomatoes to make a vegan chilli.
 The possibilities are endless.